 Minimizing Scar Size and Visibility During Surgery

-Dr. Malhotra strives to give his breast enlargement or “boob job” patients in Michigan the breast size and shape they want, while making the scar as invisible as possible.
+Our surgeons strive to give their breast enlargement or “boob job” patients in Michigan the breast size and shape they want, while making the scar as invisible as possible.
 The best scars are placed in locations where they are hidden by normal tissues, in shadows, or in areas not easily seen, even in the most revealing clothing or lingerie.

 The second component to a great outcome is how the breast augmentation incision is surgically closed.
 At our Michigan practice, we use a 3-layer closure technique, while conventional breast surgery typically involves a 2-layer closure.
 The extra layer can aid in achieving a better cosmetic result, leading to a scar that is much less noticeable.